Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Simulation results and analysis

-Figs. \ref{Fig_Final_Learning_Reliability}-\ref{Fig_Final_Learning_Efficiency} show the task execution reliability and belief efficiency for the CL method and traditional RL as function of the number of events per task at the end of learning.
+Figs. \ref{Fig_Final_Learning_Reliability}-\ref{Fig_Final_Learning_Efficiency} show the task execution reliability and belief efficiency for the proposed CL method, classical RL, and CL without inference as a function of the number of events per task at the end of learning.
 Fig. \ref{Fig_Final_Learning_Reliability} shows that the task execution reliability of the CL method is approximately independent of the number of events per task.
-However, the task execution reliability of traditional RL decreases as the number of events per task increases.
+However, the task execution reliability of classical RL decreases as the number of events per task increases.
 This is because, when the number of events per task increases, determining the perfect description becomes more challenging.
-From Fig. \ref{Fig_Final_Learning_Reliability}, we observe that the proposed CL method yields, on the average, about $40\%$ improvement in task execution reliability compared to traditional RL.
-Fig. \ref{Fig_Final_Learning_Efficiency} shows that the CL method outperforms the traditional RL in belief efficiency for all task sizes because, in the CL method, the speaker and listener jointly determine the perfect description of each event.
-Fig. \ref{Fig_Final_Learning_Efficiency} shows that, when the number of events per task increases, the belief efficiency will decrease because the system will require more beliefs for task execution.
+From Fig. \ref{Fig_Final_Learning_Reliability}, we observe that the proposed CL method yields, on average, about $45\%$ improvement in task execution reliability compared to classical RL.
+Also, Fig. \ref{Fig_Final_Learning_Reliability} shows that both the proposed CL method and CL without inference perform similarly in terms of task execution reliability.
+Fig. \ref{Fig_Final_Learning_Efficiency} shows that the CL method outperforms the classical RL and CL without inference in belief efficiency for all task sizes because, in the CL method, the speaker and listener jointly determine the perfect description of each event.
+Fig. \ref{Fig_Final_Learning_Efficiency} shows that when the number of events per task increases, the belief efficiency will decrease because the system will require more beliefs for task execution.
 However, the superiority of the CL method is maintained for different task sizes.
-Particularly, Fig. \ref{Fig_Final_Learning_Efficiency} shows that the proposed CL method yields, on the average, around $2.5$-fold improvement in belief efficiency compared to the traditional RL.
+Particularly, Fig. \ref{Fig_Final_Learning_Efficiency} shows that the proposed CL method yields, on average, around $2.5$-fold and $15.5\%$ improvement in belief efficiency compared to the classical RL and CL without inference, respectively.